 Additionally, eBay can issue a refund to your buyer as the result of an eBay Money Back Guarantee case or payment dispute.
 When eBay issues a refund to a buyer, we may deduct the full amount from the seller for reimbursement.

 How refunds work

 When you offer your buyer a refund, the amount will be paid from the total of your Available, Processing, and On hold funds.
 If you don't have enough funds to cover the cost of the refund, the amount will be paid from your on-file payment method.
-Please ensure your credit or debit card information is up to date to avoid any charge failure.
+Please ensure your payment method information is up to date to avoid any charge failure.

-- For example, if you issue your buyer a $100 refund and only have $80 in Available, Processing, and On hold funds, your on-file credit or debit card will be used to fund the remaining $20
+- For example, if you issue your buyer a $100 refund and only have $80 in Available, Processing, and On hold funds, your on-file payment method will be used to fund the remaining $20

 When eBay issues a refund to your buyer on your behalf due to an eBay Money Back Guarantee case or payment dispute, the amount will be deducted from the total of your Available, Processing, and On hold funds.

-If the total of your Available, Processing, and On hold funds are insufficient to cover the outstanding amounts you owe, eBay will charge your on-file credit or debit card for the remaining amounts owed within 14 days.
+If the total of your Available, Processing, and On hold funds are insufficient to cover the outstanding amounts you owe, eBay will charge your on-file payment method for the remaining amounts owed within 14 days.
 We may add up the amounts you owe into a single charge.
 All the details related to these charges will be visible on your Financial statement.

 You can choose a preferred on-file payment method to cover the refund amounts if your funds are insufficient.
 Please ensure your payment method is up to date to avoid any charge failure.

 You can issue full or partial refunds for items in Seller Hub up to 90 days after the original transaction.
 Here's how:

 - Locate the order in Seller Hub.